Things to do

 If you want to get your voice heard on a national level, then you might want to vote in national elections and to do that you need to enrol on the Electoral Register.
 This also makes it easier to do other things such as applying for housing, your passport or a bank account.

-To live a fully independent life you need to make sure you have all your essential citizenship identity documents.
+To live a fully independent life you need to make sure you have all your essential identity documents.
 We will help you to do this and pay for any fees.
 These include your birth certificate, passport, national insurance number, young person's citizen cards and deed poll to change your name, if you choose to.
 This also includes making sure you have a bank account.
 Let your personal adviser know when you’d like to do this.

 If you live in supported housing, there will be a range of leisure activities available for you to get involved in such as sports, fitness and adventure activities, day trips, art and craft, nature and gardening clubs and user forums.
 There will also be opportunities for you to get into volunteering.
 Talk to your housing support or key worker or personal adviser if you’d like to get involved.

-Through Notts Help Yourself, www.nottshelpyourself.org.uk you can find out about all the groups and activities taking place in your area.
+Through Notts Help Yourself you can find out about all the groups and activities taking place in your area.
 Your personal adviser can help you with this and provide information on other groups and clubs you may wish to join.
 They may be able to help you with the cost of these and other leisure activities.

-Volunteering is a great way to get out of the house, try to new things, build your confidence and skills, not only for your self-esteem, but to help you get into work.
+Volunteering is a great way to get out of the house, to try new things, build your confidence and skills, not only for your self-esteem, but to help you get into work.
 New skills gained like communication, team work and decision making can really make you stand out from the crowd when applying for a college or university course and a job.
 Volunteering can also make you feel pretty good and of course you will make a positive difference to your local or wider community.

-One way of getting into volunteering is through the Duke of Edinburgh Award, as it’s one of the 4 sections in this adventurous scheme where you get to experience a range of new activities and challenges, as well as learn new skills and sometimes travel to new places with other young people.
+One way of getting into volunteering is through the Duke of Edinburgh Award Scheme, as it’s one of the four sections in this adventurous scheme where you get to experience a range of new activities and challenges, as well as learn new skills and sometimes travel to new places with other young people.
 In Nottinghamshire it’s completely free for care leavers.

 Volunteering opportunities and community projects

-Ashfield Voluntary Action - Ashfield Voluntary Action, Portland St, Kirkby in Ashfield NG17 7AE - 01623 555551 - www.ashfieldvoluntaryaction.org.uk
+- Ashfield Voluntary Action - Ashfield Voluntary Action, Portland St, Kirkby in Ashfield NG17 7AE - 01623 555551 - www.ashfieldvoluntaryaction.org.uk

-Bassetlaw CVS - The Old Abbey School Priorswell Road, Worksop S80 2BU - 01909 476118 – www.bcvs.org.uk
+- Bassetlaw CVS - The Old Abbey School Priorswell Road, Worksop S80 2BU - 01909 476118 – www.bcvs.org.uk

-Voluntary Action Broxtowe - Oban House, 8 Chilwell Rd, Beeston, Nottingham NG9 1EJ - 0115 917 8080 – www.vabroxtowe.org.uk
+- Voluntary Action Broxtowe - Oban House, 8 Chilwell Rd, Beeston, Nottingham NG9 1EJ - 0115 917 8080 – www.vabroxtowe.org.uk

-Mansfield CVS - Community House, 36 Wood St, Mansfield NG18 1QA - 01623 392444 – www.mansfieldcvs.org
+- Mansfield CVS - Community House, 36 Wood St, Mansfield NG18 1QA - 01623 392444 – www.mansfieldcvs.org

-Newark & Sherwood CVS - Castle House, Great North Road, Newark, Nottinghamshire, NG24 1BY - 01636 679539 – nandscvs.org
+- Newark & Sherwood CVS - Castle House, Great North Road, Newark, Nottinghamshire, NG24 1BY - 01636 679539 – nandscvs.org

 - Rushcliffe CVS - The Pump House, Abbey Rd, West Bridgford, Nottingham NG2 5NE- 0115 969 9060- rushcliffecvs.org.uk

-You can find out about different activities for children and families across Nottinghamshire, such as toddler groups and children’s library sessions by looking on Notts Help Yourself – under the Things to do in the Community tile on.
+You can find out about different activities for children and families across Nottinghamshire, such as toddler groups and children’s library sessions by looking on Notts Help Yourself – under the 'Things to do in the Community' tile at www.nottshelpyourself.org.uk